 Can claimants do anything?

 Following the Court of Appeal’s decision, the current state of the law is that UC claimants paid either weekly, fortnightly or four-weekly, who are working 16 hours per week at the national living wage but who are nevertheless being subjected to the benefit cap, are not being treated unlawfully.
 However, at the time of writing, CPAG is seeking permission to appeal to the Supreme Court.
 So such claimants can seek a mandatory reconsideration and lodge an appeal with the tribunal, requesting that their appeal be stayed behind any onward appeal in Pantellerisco to the Supreme Court.
-A template to request a mandatory reconsideration is available on CPAG’s website.
+A is available on CPAG’s website.